Park Seo Joon's workout routine: Secrets behind the K-drama star's sculpted body

 Morning cardio

 If you’re a fan of Park Seo Joon, you’ll remember his appearance in the South Korean reality show, Youn’s Kitchen.
 On the show, the actor shared his morning cardio routine which consisted of shoreline running.
 And honestly, there’s nothing better than a good outdoor cardio session in the morning to get the day started.
 Running and jogging are great for your cardiorespiratory health and boost your mood.
 From walking and power-walking to jogging, and running – there are several ways to improve your heart’s health and shed those extra kilos.
 However, multiple studies have shown that if you want to boost your weight loss, you’ll have better results if you pick up your pace.
 Jogging strengthens your immune system, improves cognitive functions, boosts mental health, increases flexibility and much more.
-So, when are you lacing up your trainers like Park Seo Joon?
+You’ll want to start lacing up your trainers like Park Seo-joon.

 Strength training